LS102-summer2023/project-prachetasyeri/writing/paper.md

 ## II.
 Motivation
-During the global COVID-19 pandemic, my grandpa suffered from Alzheimer's and Leukemia.
-He was in a weakened state of health.
-Coronavirus exposure would have been undesirable to his health.
-I wondered if we could engage in online consultations with his doctors.
+During the COVID-19 pandemic, my grandpa suffered from Alzheimer's and Leukemia.
+As was in a weakened state of health, Coronavirus exposure would have been undesirable.
+Wondering if we could engage in online consultations with his doctors.
 Although possible, I quickly understood that online sessions would not be an adequate method compared to face-to-face interactions.
 I speculated ways in which online consultation between doctors and patients could be improved to help in the diagnosis of diseases and be more effective.
 If online consultations were more reliable, here are a few ways the public would benefit:

 1. Patients may have a primary doctor whom they see regularly and such a doctor would be familiar with their medical history.
 In these cases, the patient would be able to consult their preferred doctor over the Internet and have a just as effective consultation.